top of page

 Transformational breathwork goes beyond physical relaxation and moves into the realm of emotional and psychological healing.
 This transformative practice encourages deep, connected breathing patterns to open up and clear blocked energy within the body.
 It is often led by trained facilitators who guide participants through the experience, helping them to release deep-seated emotions and past traumas.
 This can lead to powerful shifts in perspective, offering profound growth and a renewed sense of freedom.

-Questions and Answers of of breathwork basics
+Questions and Answers of breathwork basics

-What is the 4 7 8 breathing method?
+What is the 4-7-8 breathing method?

 The 4 7 8 breathing method, also known as the 'relaxing breath,' is a breathing technique developed by Dr. Andrew Weil.
 It is designed to help reduce anxiety, calm the mind, and prepare the body for sleep.
 To practice this technique, you start by sitting in a comfortable position with a straight back.
 Then, you follow these steps: Firstly, exhale completely through your mouth, making a whoosh sound.
 Secondly, close your mouth and inhale quietly through your nose to a mental count of four.
 Thirdly, hold your breath for a count of seven.
 Lastly, exhale completely through your mouth, making a whoosh sound to a count of eight.
 This cycle is repeated three to four times.
 The idea behind the counts is to focus the mind on breathing and to increase the levels of oxygen in the blood.
 This technique is said to trigger the body's relaxation response, aiding in stress reduction and potentially improving sleep quality.